travis-ci/docs-travis-ci-com/user/build-configuration.md

 ## Choose runtime (Ruby, PHP, Node.js, etc) versions

-One of the key features of Travis is the ease of running your test suite against multiple runtimes and versions.
-Since Travis does not know what runtimes and versions your projects supports, they need to be specified in the `.travis.yml` file.
+One of the key features of Travis CI is the ease of running your test suite against multiple runtimes and versions.
+Since Travis CI does not know what runtimes and versions your projects supports, they need to be specified in the `.travis.yml` file.
 The option you use for that varies among languages.
 Here are some basic **.travis.yml** examples for various languages:

 ### Clojure